KosmX/java-toolchains/README.md

 ***
 ## explainer
-I created this because the university JAVA course does not teach about this *very important* thing.
+I created this because the university Java course does not teach about this *very important* thing.